AnselmC/ctci/README.md

-* Cracking the coding interview as a CLI
+# Cracking the coding interview as a CLI

 This repo contains my solutions for the interview questions posed in the 6th edition of McDowell's _Cracking the Coding Interview_.
 The solutions come packed as a CLI creatively named `ctci`.

-** Installation
+## Installation
 Download the source code via git, cd into the repo and
 ``` bash
 cmake .. && make
 ```
 Alternatively you can install it to your path with `make install`.

+## Usage
 Currently, the available options are:

-** Usage
 ``` bash
 A command line tool for running the algorithms from Cracking the Coding Interview 6th Edition
 Usage: ctci [OPTIONS] SUBCOMMAND